When Royal Mail strikes are happening and how it’ll affect your post

 How will the public be affected?

-Unite says the industrial action will “impact the postal and parcel service immediately across Great Britain and Northern Ireland”.
+Unite claims the industrial action will “impact the postal and parcel service immediately across Great Britain and Northern Ireland”.

-Disruption is likely to post and parcels across the UK, it warned, as managers would not be processing post and parcels as usual.
+The unions has warned of disruption to post and parcels across the UK, though the Royal Mail says it has “contingency plans” in place.

-This includes delays to key services, such as next-day delivery and tracked items.
+Delays to key services such as next-day delivery and tracked items could potentially be impacted.

 What else is expected during the industrial action?